Code-Institute-Submissions/RoyoftheRavers-1-v-1-challenge-bet/README.md

 Regular commits were subsequently pushed to the main branch which can be accessed [here](https://github.com/RoyoftheRavers/1-v-1-challenge-bet).<br>
 The steps taken to deploy the website were as follows:<br> [Github](https://github.com/Code-Institute-Org/gitpod-full-template) > 1-v-1-challenge-bet repository > 'Settings' > 'GitHub Pages' > 'Branch: Master' > [URL](https://royoftheravers.github.io/1-v-1-challenge-bet/) generated
+Cloning a copy of the repository can also be done by creating a local copy.
+This can be done by intalling Git and using the Command Line Interface (CLI) to store it.
+Once cloned locally, you can being making edits in any text editor.

 ## Scalabity
 Future iterations of the game will enable challenge bet requests to be sent in real time to other friends.
 They will